Ayurveda is an ancient approach to wellness and healing from India that helps you to find balance in an inherently unbalanced world.

 When seeing an Ayurvedic Healthcare Practitioner (AHP), he/she will spend ample time getting to know your unique characteristics through a questionnaire, discussion and physical observations so that your core dosha(s) and current imbalances can be determined.

-Appointments are longer and more in-depth than with traditional Wester doctors, encouraging a greater sense of support and caring.
+Appointments are longer and more in-depth than with traditional Wester doctors, encouraging a deeper understanding and a greater sense of support.
 Ideally, an AHP can be your wellness partner, providing treatment, guidance and empowerment with the ultimate goal of giving you the knowledge to help you resolve your health challenges.

 What does Ayurvedic treatment look like?